-First two Seattle cruise sailings of 2020 cancelled due to coronavirus concerns
+Coronavirus concerns cancel first two Seattle cruise sailings of 2020

 That could be pushed back further, depending on the spread of the virus.
 The Port said in a statement that it would work with public health officials, cruise lines and local leaders to “continue to evaluate the public health landscape … (to) determine the appropriate start to the cruise season.”

+As of now, however, “the predictions aren’t real rosy, though, as far as getting a handle on containing the spread of the virus,” Steinbrueck said.

+Federal officials have repeatedly recommended that Americans avoid getting on cruise ships, especially if they have pre-existing medical conditions.
+And starting Wednesday, passengers 70 and older will need to produce a doctor’s note asserting they are healthy enough to take a cruise before they are allowed to board the vessel.

 Cruise season in Seattle generates nearly $900 million in business activity and supports 5,500 jobs, according to the Port.
+This year, the Port anticipated a record 1.3 million cruise passengers would transit Seattle.

+“Without a doubt, there are pretty significant economic implications” of canceling the two sailings, Steinbrueck said, though the Port hasn’t calculated the precise blow to the economy.

+Tom Norwalk, president and CEO of Visit Seattle, said he didn’t anticipate canceling two cruises would materially add to the economic pain that downtown restaurants and hotels are already experiencing from the coronavirus outbreak.